rails/rails/guides/source/action_view_overview.md

 Layouts
 -------

 Layouts can be used to render a common view template around the results of Rails controller actions.
-Typically, a Rails application will have a couple of layouts that pages will be rendered within.
-For example, a site might have one layout for a logged in user and another for the marketing or sales side of the site.
+Typically, a Rails application has a few layouts that pages can be rendered within.
+For example, an application might have one layout for a logged in user and another for the marketing part of the site.
 The logged in user layout might include top-level navigation that should be present across many controller actions.
 The sales layout for a SaaS app might include top-level navigation for things like "Pricing" and "Contact Us" pages.
 Different layouts typically have a different header and footer content.
-You can read about layouts in more detail in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.
+You can learn more about layouts in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.

 ### Partial Layouts

 Partials can have their own layouts applied to them.
 These layouts are different from those applied to a controller action, but they work in a similar fashion.

 Let's say we're displaying an article on a page which should be wrapped in a `div` for display purposes.
-Firstly, we'll create a new `Article`:
+First, we'll create a new `Article`:

 ```ruby
 Article.create(body: 'Partial Layouts are cool!')